 How Can I Get Involved?

-If you want to know how you can get involved, you’ve come to the right place!
-In a nutshell, by far the greatest action you can take is to go vegan and find constructive and creative ways of discussing veganism with non vegans.
+If you want to help farmed animals, by far the greatest action you can take is to go vegan, and find constructive and creative ways of discussing veganism with non vegans.
 If you have apprehensions or concerns about going vegan, you may find it helpful to peruse our Get Answers page before you read further here.